 - Transfer patients between beds or into wheelchairs

 - Measure vital signs and log health complaints

 A CNA can expect to work primarily with elderly patients or those with disabilities who need assistance with the daily functions that most people take for granted.

 Medical Assistant vs CNA Salary Differences

-Nationally, the median annual wage for medical assistants was $32,480 in May 2017[v].
-Certified nursing assistants earned a median annual wage of $27,520 in May 2017[vi].
+Nationally, the median annual wage for medical assistants was $35,850 in May 2020.
+Certified nursing assistants earned a median annual wage of $30,850 in May 2020.
 Both salaries will vary based on state, level of experience and scope of job duties.
 Please visit the Bureau of Labor Statistics website for more salary information.

 Where do Medical Assistants and Nursing Assistants Work?